spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/marketplace/merchants/managing-merchant-users.md

 To delete the merchant user, click **Delete** on the *Edit Merchant* page in the *Users* tab.

+{% info_block infoBox "Info" %}
-{% include note.html content="In the current implementation, the Delete button only restricts the merchant user’s access to the Merchant Portal.
-However, you can change the behavior in your project." %}
+In the current implementation, the Delete button only restricts the merchant user’s access to the Merchant Portal.
+However, you can change the behavior in your project.
+{% endinfo_block %}